 8) Flemish Carbonnade (Carbonnade Flamande)

 You can find a large selection of beers in the north of France.
-In fact, the proximity to Belgium has inspired generation after generation of housewife to cook the carbonnade flamande.
-This is a beef dish, slow cooked in light ale and aromatics.
-When it is almost done cooking, traditional gingerbread spread with mustard is added to give even more flavour to this sweet and savoury dish.
+In fact, the proximity to Belgium has inspired generation after generation of housewives to cook the carbonnade flamande.
+This is a beef dish, slowly cooked in light ale and aromatics.
+When it’s almost done cooking, a traditional gingerbread spread with mustard is added to give even more flavour to this sweet and savoury dish.

 9) Quiche Lorraine

 Let’s travel to Alsace to discover this original recipe.
-The quiche Lorraine is, according to the Alsatian tradition, a tart topped with a mixture of cream, milk, eggs, nutmeg, and grilled bacon.
-These ingredients give a little smoky flavor that is well appreciated in all parts of France.
-Today, quiche Lorraine has become so popular that you can find it in a bakery or restaurant or in a more modern form with mushrooms, leeks and chicken.
+The quiche Lorraine is, according to the Alsatian tradition, a tart topped with a mixture of cream, milk, eggs, nutmeg, and grilled ham.
+These ingredients give a slight smoky flavor which is much appreciated in all regions of France.
+Today, quiche Lorraine has become so popular that you can find it in any bakery or restaurant or, in a more modern form, with mushrooms, leeks and chicken.

 Raclette has been imported to Savoy from Switzerland.
-It is a dish of cheese (raclette cheese) that is melted (traditionally with wood fire, but increasingly using small electric pans nowadays) and that is eaten with potatoes, cold meat, onions and pickles.
+It is a dish made of cheese (raclette cheese) that is melted (traditionally with wood fire, but increasingly often with small electric pans nowadays) and which is eaten with potatoes, cold meat, onions and pickles.
 This is the ultimate winter-friendly meal.

 11) Cheese Fondue (Fondue Savoyarde)

 * This dish is vegetarian if eaten without cold meats.